RobertGardner/teach-full-stack-project-template/README.md

    - Starts all the development servers.
 1. `lint`
    - Runs ESLint against all the client and server code.
+1. `tsc`
+   - Runs the TypeScript compiler against all the client and server code.
 1. Not directly used by developer
    1. `install:*`
    - These scripts install dependencies in the `client` and `server` folders, and copy `.env.example` to `.env` if it doesn't already exist.